SAML-Toolkits/php-saml/README.md

 $auth->logout($newTargetUrl);
 ```

-If a match on the LogoutRequest ID and the LogoutResponse ID that was sent is required, that LogoutRequest ID must to be extracted and stored.
+If a match on the future LogoutResponse ID and the LogoutRequest ID to be sent is required, that LogoutRequest ID must to be extracted and stored.

 ```php
 $sloBuiltUrl = $auth->logout(null, $paramters, $nameId, $sessionIndex, true);